52.3

 About Okaloosa County, Florida

-Ideal for middle-income families seeking balance
+Best for safety-conscious families seeking value

 Score breakdown